JamesJHPark/Travel-Destination-Builder/README.md

 - As a user, I want to be able to view my customized list of dream vacation
 - As a user, I want to be able to save the customized dream vacation list for future viewing
 - As a user, I want to be able to view the previously saved, customized dream vacation list

+-(potential add in: Now, I want to be able to further add more dream destination countries to the existing dream vacation list)